 We ask that participants please do the following when attending our programs:

 - RSVP to the program ahead of time by calling 651-437-4359.

 - Pay in advance, or bring a check or exact change.

 - Face coverings are required when indoors (per MN Executive Order 20-81) and encouraged when outdoors when physical distancing cannot be maintained.

 - Maintain six-foot distances between other participants when possible.

 - Stay at home if you or a household member is sick.

-For a list of currently offered programs, please visit: https://carpenternaturecenter.org/events/
+For a list of currently offered programs, and updates about possible program alterations, postponement, or cancellations, please visit: https://carpenternaturecenter.org/events/